TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou
 make cli-init
 ```
+The last step also packages the `iou_cc_1.0.cds` file under the `CC_DEPLOY` folder, and it can be used to deploy the chaincode to any other Fabric networks.

 ## Edit iou GraphQL service (optional)
 The sample Flogo model, [`iou_client.json`](iou_client.json) is a GraphQL service that invokes the `iou_cc` chaincode.
 Skip to the next section if you do not plan to modify the sample model.